-&lt;sup>37 Electricity Authority, Exemption application from Transpower New Zealand Limited for considering connection assets as interconnection assets for transmission pricing, final decision, 29 October 2013
+37 Electricity Authority, Exemption application from Transpower New Zealand Limited for considering connection assets as interconnection assets for transmission pricing, final decision, 29 October 2013

-- 6.20 However, the Authority considers that incentives to inefficiently reclassify connection assets as interconnection assets could be reduced by amending the TPM. - 6.21 It is unclear whether Vector deferred investments it would have otherwise undertaken to upgrade the reliability of its own network in the expectation, or hope, that Transpower would undertake the NAaN grid upgrade, and reduce the need for it to invest. - 6.22 What the example illustrates is that the distinction between who pays under the current TPM for connection assets and who pays for interconnection assets potentially affects efficiency.
+- 6.176.18 The Authority's analysis of this exemption is identified that the existing TPM does not explicitly deal with the potential implications of the staged commissioning of transmission assets, and so parties seek to inefficiently reclassify connection assets as interconnection assets (for example, by seeking exemptions). - 6.19 Outside of the TPM review process, the The Authority is also therefore considering developing a new policy to deal with, which would involve a change to the TPM, to explain the Authority's preferred approach to any future applications for exemptions of this type, which is to take into account future investment efficiency effects (while also ensuring appropriate consideration of those operational efficiency impacts that can be demonstrated), for the purposes of achieving the Authority's statutory objective. - 6.186.20 However, the Authority considers that incentives to inefficiently reclassify connection assets as interconnection assets could be reduced by amending the TPM. - 6.196.21 It is unclear whether Vector deferred investments it would have otherwise undertaken to upgrade the reliability of its own network in the expectation, or hope, that Transpower would undertake the NAaN grid upgrade, and reduce the need for it to invest. - 6.206.22 What the example illustrates is that the distinction between who pays under the current TPM for connection assets and who pays for interconnection assets potentially affects efficiency.
 The current definitions and TPM could readily result in material dynamic inefficiency through encouraging inefficient investment.